 Please note: UC Press e-books must be purchased separately from our print books, and require the use of Adobe Digital Editions.
 If you do not already have Adobe Digital Editions installed on your computer, please download and install the software.
 To complete your e-book order, please click on the e-book checkout button.
 A charge will appear on your credit card from Ingram Digital Group.

-Robin Whelan is Departmental Lecturer in Early Medieval History at the University of Oxford.
+Robin Whelan is Lecturer in History at the University of Liverpool.